Jenyay/outwikerdroid/README.md

 # OutWikerDroid
-OutWikerDroid is an application for notes storing compatible with OutWiker
+OutWikerDroid is an application under Android for the notes storing.
+Data format OutWikerDroid is compatible with OutWiker format.